Find the right paint for your project

 Chalkboard paint, (pictured), creates wipe-off writing surfaces that are perfect for shopping lists, reminders and family messages in the kitchen, office or children's bedrooms.
 Painting a wall with magnetic paint is a great way to liven up children’s bedrooms or playrooms.
 Simply add a selection of magnetic letters, numbers and games, and children will have hours of fun playing and learning.
 We even have paint that can help you create a glitter wall!
 Let your creativity run wild.

 If upcycling is your thing, you can create a shabby chic look with crackle effect furniture paint.
-This clever process transforms even new furniture to look like a vintage piece by layering two contrasting paints and applying the crackle base coat and top coat to achieve a beautiful, distressed effect.
+This clever process transforms even new furniture to look like a vintage piece.
+By layering two contrasting paints applying a crackle base coat and top coat you can achieve a beautiful, distressed effect.

 When thinking about the finish of your interior paint there are several options for you to choose from.
 Most of us are familiar with matt, silk and gloss finishes but there are other, less familiar options that you can choose from.
 We are going to explain some of the jargon that surrounds paint and the available finishes to help you pick the right one for your decorating project.